 The patient literature about growth hormone discusses several other possible side effects of GH treatment.
-None of the following occurred in any of the PWS research studies, and the most serious of these are considered to be extremely rare.
+None of the following have been reported in any PWS research studies; the most serious of these are considered to be extremely rare.

 Arthralgia, myalgia, carpal tunnel syndrome - Various types of joint and muscle pain have been reported with GH use, more commonly in adults with GH deficiency who experience them at the beginning of treatment.
 Usually, such pain disappears within a few months.